studoverse/katerbase/README.md

 ### Collection Setup

 Each MongoDB database consists of multiple MongoDB collections.
-To create a collection, add the MongoDB collection name and the corresponding Kotlin model class to the `collection` argument of the `MongoDatabase.create()` function, see [database setup](#database-setup).
+To create a collection, add the MongoDB collection name and the corresponding Kotlin model class to the `collection` argument of the `MongoDatabase` constructor, see [database setup](#database-setup).
 As long as `autoManageCollectionsAndIndexes` is not disabled, Katerbase will automatically create the defined collection.